NickKornienko/nQueens/README.md

 2. `test_n_queens.py`: This file will contain the unit tests for the `NQueens` class.
     - `test_solve()`: Tests the `solve` method of the `NQueens` class.

-Now, let's write the code for each file.

-`n_queens.py`